isomerpages/moe-yishuntownsec/_admissions/2025 Sec 1 E Registration/Sec 1 Orientation Programme 2025.md

 </p>
 </li>
 </ol>
-<p>Yishun Town Secondary School is organising an Orientation programme for
+<p>Yishun Town Secondary School is organising an orientation programme for
 our new Secondary 1 students on <strong>2, 3, 6 &amp; 7 Jan 2025</strong>.</p>
 <p><u>Overview of Orientation Programme</u>
 </p>